Be1zebub/Discord-Embed-Generator/README.md

 Tool with which you can easily work with discord webhooks.
 https://incredible-gmod.ru/embedgenerator/

-Now its capabilities are limited, since do simple & convenient thing was my goal.
+Now its capabilities are limited, since do simple&convenient thing was my goal.
-If you want to improve the project, create a fork & push your changes to upstream.
+If you want to improve this project, create a fork and do a pull request to upstream.
 I would not like to deviate from the principles of a simple application, so if you want to expand capabilities: add a button "advanced mode" that shows/hides additional fields.

 #### Desktop